MacMhuirich (surname): Anglicised forms

 The Scottish Gaelic MacMhuirich has been Anglicised as MacVurich.
 The phonetics on the Isle of Arran are such that MacMhuirich was pronounced "Ac Uiri" and "Ac Fuiri" due to elision; thus the Scottish Gaelic surname has also been Anglicised as Currie.
 The surname MacMhuirich has also been Anglicised as Macpherson, due to a confusion of clan-names borne by separate families (see below).

 Families

-The surname was borne by the noted family of bards, Clann MacMhuirich or Clann Mhuirich, who claimed descent from Muireadhach Albanach, an early 13th-century Irishman who settled in Scotland and was himself employed as a bard.
+The surname was borne by the noted family of bards, Clann MacMhuirich or Clann Mhuirich, who claimed descent from Muireadhach Albanach, of the Ó Dálaigh bardic sept, an early 13th-century Irishman who settled in Scotland and was himself employed as a bard.
 According to Black, who wrote in the mid 20th century, some relations of this family currently bear the surname Macpherson.
 The confusion arose from the fact that the Macphersons from Badenoch, commonly known in English as "Clan Macpherson", are also traditionally known in Scottish Gaelic as Clann Mhuirich.